Print as pdf if you want a pdf! If you want a nicer printout, click off the browser's automatically added header and footer.

 Admission to the course requires 6 completed credits in C-programming or 12 completed credits in any other programming language.

-The goal of this course is to give students
+The aim of this course is to provide students with:

-- Basic understanding of how the Internet works and how (POSIX) sockets can be used to communicate over an IP network.
+- A basic understanding of how the Internet works and how sockets (POSIX) can be used for communication over an IP network.

-- Understanding how client- and server applications can be designed and implemented, focusing on UDP and TCP as transport protocols.
+- An understanding of how client and server applications can be designed and implemented, focusing on UDP and TCP as transport protocols.

-- Understanding different programming models and methods for handling communication via systems that use Network Address Translation (NAT).
+- An understanding of different programming models and methods for handling communication to/from systems behind Network Address Translation (NAT).

 The following learning outcomes are examined in the course: